loasq2671-creator/-/README.md

 	if not plr.Character then return end

 	local flagEnabled = Berreta.Flags["Enable Hitbox"] and Berreta.Flags["Enable Hitbox"].Get()
-	if not flagEnabled then return end
+	if not flagEnabled then
+		removeHitbox(plr)
+		return
+	end

 	local teamCheck = Berreta.Flags["Team Check"] and Berreta.Flags["Team Check"].Get()
 	if teamCheck and plr.Team == LP.Team then